Connect with others who understand.

 Petrolatum’s semisolid, gel-like texture comes from a mix of waxes and mineral oils that work together to create a barrier between the skin and the environment.
 This barrier prevents moisture from evaporating, keeping skin hydrated.

-The protective barrier may also help lower the risk of infection and aid wound healing by preventing germs from entering open sores and cracked, dry skin.
-The American Academy of Dermatology (ADA) reports that moisture retained by petroleum jelly may keep cuts from drying out and scabbing and helps prevent some scarring.
+Petroleum jelly is good for eczema because it can protect against skin infection.
+The protective barrier may help lower the risk of infection and aid wound healing by preventing germs from entering open sores and cracked, sensitive skin.
+The American Academy of Dermatology (AAD) reports that moisture retained by petroleum jelly may keep cuts from drying out and scabbing, in addition to preventing some scarring.

 1. Apply Petroleum Jelly to Damp Skin